auca/com.388/Practice/Practice_1.md

 or you can select any other SSH client that you like.

-It is recommended to select a portable version of a selected program for use in AUCA labs.
+For AUCA labs it is recommended to select a portable version of a selected package.

 ## Task #2: Remote Server

-Login to a remote server through the SSH protocol at `auca.xyz:2222`
+Login to the remote server at `auca.space` through the SSH protocol.

-    ssh -p 2222 <user name>@auca.xyz
+    ssh <login>@auca.space

-Replace `<user name>` with your last name.
-Type all letters in lower case.
+Replace `<login>` with your last name, followed by the underscore character, followed by the first letter of your first name in lowercase.

-## Task #3: Practice Directory
+## Task #3: Greeter

 Use an `mkdir` command-line program to create a directory for the following practice class.

-    mkdir practice_1
+    mkdir greeter

-Navigate into the newly created directory with an `cd` built-in command.
+Navigate into the newly created directory with the `cd` built-in command.

-    cd practice_1
+    cd greeter

-You need to create a separate directory for each lab when your are working on a remote server.
+You need to create a separate directory for each lab.

 ## Task #4: index.html